crowdsecurity/crowdsec-docs/crowdsec-docs/docs/faq.md

  - Simulation allows you to simply cancel the decision that is going to be taken, but keep track of it

 [Profiles](/profiles/intro.md) allows you to control which decision will be applied to which alert.

-## How to know if my setup is working correctly ?
-Some of my logs are unparsed, is it normal ?

-Yes, crowdsec parsers only parse the logs that are relevant for scenarios.

-Take a look at `cscli metrics` [and understand what do they mean](/observability/cscli.md) to know if your setup is correct.

 ## How to add whitelists ?